BriskenFinancials/use-case-template/cards/UC10000426-L-01-conduct-project-kickoff-meeting.md

 # Conduct project kickoff meeting

 Schedule a project kickoff meeting with all stakeholders to formally try initiating the project.
 Present the project scope, objectives, timelines, and key milestones to the attendees.
-This enables: You will be able to confidently Schedule a project kickoff meeting with all stakeholders to formally try initiating the project
+You will be able to confidently Schedule a project kickoff meeting with all stakeholders to formally try initiating the project

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-01-top.png)